-The earnings trigger for automatic enrolment is £10,000 per annum.
+The earnings trigger for automatic enrolment is £10,000 pa.
 This limit has not increased since the start of the auto-enrolment system.

 The basic requirement placed on an employer is to automatically enrol eligible workers into a qualifying workplace pension.
 An eligible worker is defined in the legislation as someone that:

 is aged at least 22